Embracing Financial Change: The Neutral Zone

 Loss of Identity: As old roles and routines dissolve, there may be a sense of losing one's identity or purpose.

-Resistance to Change: The discomfort of the unknown may lead to resistance or a desire to cling to the familiar.
+Resistance to Change: The discomfort of the unknown may lead to resistance or a desire to cling to the familiar or long for a past that is over.

 Finding Comfort in Uncertainty